 Post-procedure Care TOP

 At the Hospital

-If you had cancer and it has spread, chemotherapy and/or radiation therapy may be needed.
+If you had cancer and it has spread, chemotherapy and radiation therapy may be needed.

-Ask your doctor when you can begin wearing a light-weight prosthetic breast.
-You can be fitted for a more permanent one when the incision area has healed.
-If you want breast reconstruction surgery, talk to your doctor.
+Ask your doctor when you can start wearing a light-weight prosthetic breast.
+You can be fitted for a more permanent one when the site has healed.
+If you want a reconstruction, talk to your doctor.

 Call Your Doctor TOP

 Call your doctor if you are not getting better or you have problems such as: